ValveSoftware/OpenXR-Canonical-Pose-Tool/README.md

 ### Runtimes

-Runtimes can add their own canonical reference files to `runtimes`, along with a way to match their `runtimeName` to a name to define the runtime by in the tool.
+Runtimes can add their own canonical reference files to `runtimes`, along with a way to match their `runtimeName` in the OpenXR instance properties to a name to define the runtime by in the tool.

+Files output from the tool can be added directly to `cpt_config.xml`, under `runtimes`.

+Reference files for inputs should be in `inputs`, with a child node called `input` and must have an `interaction_profile` attribute specifying the interaction profile that the reference file represents.
+The value of the node must be the relative path from the executable to the reference file.